-Naruto Shippuden The Movie: Bonds was the second film released for Naruto Shippuden, and it was directed by Masahiko Murata.
+Naruto Shippuden The Movie: Bonds was the second film released for Naruto Shippuden.
 The film was released to Japanese theaters on August 2, 2008.
-Viz Media holds the North American distribution rights for the film, and the company released it on DVD and Blu-ray on October 25, 2011.
-This review will cover the DVD release of the film, since that is the version that I watched.
-The DVD includes both an English dub and Japanese audio with English subtitles.
+VIZ Media holds the North American distribution rights for the film, and the company released it on DVD and Blu-ray on October 25, 2011.
+The release includes both an English dub and the Japanese audio with English subtitles.

 Naruto Shippuden the Movie: Bonds